clamy54/BlackBox-Cue/README.md

 - **VAL**: velocity (for NOTE), CC value (for CC), or unused (for PROG)

 **OSC cues** (requires OSC enabled):
-- **TYPE**: value type -- **STRING**, **INTEGER**, or **FLOAT**
+- **TYPE**: value type. **STRING**, **INTEGER**, or **FLOAT**
 - **DATA**: the OSC address (e.g. `/cue/go`)
 - **VAL**: the value to send

 **AUDIO cues** (no external device required):
 - **TYPE**: **BEEP** (a short chime tone) or **SPEAK** (text-to-speech)
-- **CH**: output routing -- **CTRL** (audio controls output, default) or **MAIN** (main output, for SPEAK only).
+- **CH**: output routing. **CTRL** (audio controls output, default) or **MAIN** (main output, for SPEAK only).
 BEEP always goes to CTRL
-- **DATA**: language for SPEAK (English, French, German, Spanish, Portuguese -- detected automatically from installed voice models).
+- **DATA**: language for SPEAK (English, French, German, Spanish, Portuguese: detected automatically from installed voice models).
 Unused for BEEP
 - **VAL**: the text to speak (for SPEAK, unused for BEEP)

 The volume of all AUDIO cues (BEEP and SPEAK) is controlled by the **CTRL fader**, independently from the main playback volume.
 SPEAK cues routed to MAIN also use the CTRL volume, so you can balance voiceover announcements against the music.

 #### Automation cues (Advanced)

 > **Note:** SET and PAD cues are an advanced feature for users who want fine-grained automation of their shows.
-You do not need to know about them to use BlackBox Cue effectively -- most users will never need them.
+You do not need to know about them to use BlackBox Cue effectively: most users will never need them.
 If you're just getting started, feel free to skip this section entirely.

-In addition to MIDI, OSC, and AUDIO, BlackBox Cue offers two automation control types that let you change the software's own settings during playback -- turning each pad into a small automation script.
+In addition to MIDI, OSC, and AUDIO, BlackBox Cue offers two automation control types that let you change the software's own settings during playback: turning each pad into a small automation script.

 **SET cues** (change a software setting at a specific moment):
 - **TYPE** = **MODE**: switch between fade and crossfade mode. **DATA**: **FADE** or **CROSSFADE**